 In some cases, revision surgery may be recommended.
 There are procedures you can undergo to re-shrink the stomach.
 One common revision surgery is the ROSE procedure, which can shrink the stomach without the need for incisions.
 Some gastric bypass patients opt to have a lap-band placed on their stomach to create that small pouch.
 Dr. Korman and Marina Weight Loss can explain these procedures if you turn out to be a good candidate, or you can find information elsewhere on this website.

 Find Out More

-If you have questions about weight gain after gastric bypass, or about any other issues related to obesity or weight loss surgery, please contact Marina Weight Loss at Marina Del Rey Hospital.
-Our phone number is 310.577.5540.
+If you have questions about weight gain after gastric bypass, or about any other issues related to obesity or weight loss surgery, please contact Marina Weight Loss at Cedars Sinai Marina del Rey Hospital.
 We're here to help, and we would love the chance to answer any questions or address any concerns you may have as you seek answers to the problem of obesity.